marco-sarti/ddqla/README.md

     agent.stop_episode()

 ## Notes
-The Agent class is designed to be used with discrete environments and deep learning models.
+BaseAgent is designed to be used with discrete environments and deep learning models.
 If you wish to use a continuous environment or a different learning model, you may need to make some modifications to the class.